 - Magnetic connector/charger

 The S Pen has access to the entire suite of software that’s found on the Note 20 Ultra smartphone.
 That means the new and advanced Notes app, as well as screen write, live messages, AR doodle, and translate.
 These are all accessed via a sidebar menu that floats along the right edge of the screen.
-The S Pen supports the new Air Actions as well, which let you go back a screen or take a screenshot by drawing squiggles in the air while holding the button down.
+The S Pen supports the new Air Actions as well, which lets you go back a screen or take a screenshot by drawing squiggles in the air while holding the button down.
 It takes practice to get these right and I’m not entirely sure they’re useful.

 The Samsung Book Cover keyboard is absolutely necessary.